Summer Fall Activities

 Lake Placid Activities in the Summer & Fall

-Summer and fall in the Adirondacks are a magical time filled with long sunny days of hiking, fishing and swimming as well as cozy evenings around our lakeside bonfire.
+Summer and fall in the Adirondacks are a magical time filled with long sunny days of hiking and fishing as well as cozy evenings around our lakeside bonfire.
 Below you'll find a sampling of some of the most popular Lake Placid activities our guests enjoy during this time of year.
 Our knowledgeable concierge staff is also happy to offer activity recommendations and information about nearby attractions based on your particular interests.

 Adirondack Guides are available for hire and are invaluable companions on wilderness adventures.
 Whether fishing, hiking, paddling or bird watching, a guide can ensure you have a safe and extraordinary experience.